Glossary

 Workspace

-- Example: You might have a “Personal” workspace for individual tax deductions and a “Consulting” workspace for expenses you bill to specific clients.
+- Example: You might have a “Personal” workspace for tax deductions and a “Consulting” workspace for billable client work.

 Cortexa AI